George Allen (American football coach): Return to the Rams

-It might have been expected that Allen's firing met with criticism by fans and reporters, but what was not anticipated was the Ram players' reaction; 38 members of the team's 40-man roster, including such standouts as Gabriel, Jones, Olsen, Lundy, Dick Bass, Jack Snow, Bernie Casey, Tom Mack, Irv Cross, Ed Meador, and Jack Pardee, stated for the record that they would seek a trade or retire if Allen were not reinstated.
+Allen's firing was met not only with criticism from fans and reporters, but an overwhelming show of support from Ram players: 38 members of the team's 40-man roster, including such standouts as Gabriel, Jones, Olsen, Lundy, Dick Bass, Jack Snow, Bernie Casey, Tom Mack, Irv Cross, Ed Meador, and Jack Pardee, stated for the record that they would seek a trade or retire if Allen were not reinstated.
 Many of these players convened a press conference at a Los Angeles hotel to urge their employer, Reeves, to reconsider his decision.
 Allen, wearing dark glasses, spoke briefly to thank his players for their support but did not make an appeal for his job.
 After some negotiation Reeves offered Allen a new two-year contract, although there was no indication that the two men had reconciled their differences.

 Allen and the 1969 Rams seemed to justify the coach's renewed presence; their 11–3 record earned them a Coastal Division title as Gabriel won the NFL's Most Valuable Player award.
 But in both 1969 and 1970 Allen's team could not produce the championship that many had predicted for them.
 At the end of 1970, with the Rams missing the playoffs and Allen's contract expiring, Reeves dismissed the coach again.
 It had been tacitly assumed that Allen had been granted the two extra years to bring the Rams a title, and so the second time the firing met with neither fan outrage nor player objection.
-Allen quietly left Los Angeles as the most successful coach in Rams history; he is currently fourth on the franchise's all-time wins list behind John Robinson, Chuck Knox and Mike Martz.
-He was replaced by UCLA coach Tommy Prothro, almost Allen's opposite in personality and approach.
+Allen quietly left Los Angeles as the most successful coach in Rams history; he is currently fourth on the franchise's all-time wins list behind John Robinson, Chuck Knox, and Mike Martz.
+He was replaced by UCLA head coach Tommy Prothro, almost Allen's opposite in personality and approach.